oreqizer/go-jaywt/README.md

 ### Parse JWT + custom claims

-Pass your claims struct as a second argument to `CheckJWTWithClaims`:
+Pass your claims struct as a second argument to `CheckWithClaims`:

 ```go
 type MyClaims struct {